 - "Advisory Opinion" means an order sought in terms of s 84(1) of the Student Constitution. - "Appeal Court" means the Appeal Court constituted in terms of Chapter 7 of the Student Constitution. - "Chief Justice" means a Member of the Court designated as the chief presiding officer of the Court, so elected by the remaining members of the Court. - "Court day" means any university day as defined in s 1(14) of the Student Constitution, beginning at 08h00 and ending at 17h00. - "Court" means the Student Court constituted in terms of Chapter 6 of the Student Constitution. - "Courts" means the Student Court and the Appeal Court. - "Member of the Court" or "Justice(s)" means Students appointed as members of the Court in accordance with the Student Constitution. - "Mero motu" means of the Court's own will or decision. - "Mutatis mutandis" means with all the necessary changes being made with the main point or reason remaining unaltered. - "Notice" means it has come to the attention of the recipient.
-Proof of successful delivery of an email also constitutes Notice within the meaning contemplated in this definition. - "Prima facie" means on the face of it. - "Representative" means a Student who, according to section 88 of the Student Constitution, has been appointed by a party to assist said party in the proceedings before the Court. - "Rules of Procedure" or "Rules" means these Rules which the Court has adopted in terms of section 87 of the Student Constitution. - "Student Constitution" means the Stellenbosch University Student Constitution, 2021.
+Proof of successful delivery of an email also constitutes Notice within the meaning contemplated in this definition. - "Prima facie" means on the face of it. - "Representative" means a Student who, according to section 88 of the Student Constitution, has been appointed by a party to assist said party in the proceedings before the Court. - "Rules of Procedure" or "Rules" means these Rules which the Court has adopted in terms of section 87 of the Student Constitution. - "Student Constitution" means the Stellenbosch University Student Constitution, 2021. - "Student Representative Council" or "SRC" means the body constituted in termsof Chapter 4 of the Student Constitution.

-- "Student Representative Council" or "SRC" means the body constituted in terms of Chapter 4 of the Student Constitution. - "Student" means a Student, undergraduate or postgraduate, registered at the University. - "Tygerberg Student Council" or "TSC" means the body constituted by Chapter 13 of the Student Constitution. - "University holiday" means any day falling outside of the University terms as indicated in the formal University calendar, or as officially communicated by the University from time to time as the case may be. - "University" means Stellenbosch University. - "Written" or "in writing" means written electronic or physical communication.
+- "Student" means a Student, undergraduate or postgraduate, registered at the University. - "Tygerberg Student Council" or "TSC" means the body constituted by Chapter 13 of the Student Constitution. - "University holiday" means any day falling outside of the University terms as indicated in the formal University calendar, or as officially communicated by the university from time to time as the case may be. - "University" means Stellenbosch University. - "Written" or "in writing" means a document, written in the English language, made available to the relevant stakeholders either electronically or in hardcopy.